John Folville

-Sir John Folville was an member of parliament (MP) for Rutland and Leicestershire and father of Eustace Folville, the leader of the Folville Gang.
+Sir John Folville was a member of parliament (MP) for Rutland and Leicestershire and father of Eustace Folville, the leader of the Folville Gang.
 More recent research shows Farnham's Folville pedigree is flawed.
 The leader of the Folville gang was the issue of Sir Eustace (who died shortly before 1284) by Dame Alice.

 Ancestry

 The Folvilles had their seat at Ashby Folville, Leicestershire since at least 1137 when its lordship was held by Fulk de Folville.
 The family name, ultimately derived from Folleville in the French region of Picardy, is attached to several other sites in Leicestershire, such as the deserted village of Newbolt Folville.

 The family seems to have gained most their estate at the beginning of the 12th century.
 Several of their possessions, such as Ashby and the manor at Teigh, were in the hands of other parties at the time of the Domesday survey, but had passed to the Folvilles by the reign of Stephen (1135–1154).
 The family were well-established in Leicestershire by the mid 13th-century.
 In 1240 a member of the family donated a large sum to the church at Cranoe.

 The Folvilles were rebels during both Barons Wars; Sir William Folville (d. c.
 1240) had his lands seized for his part in the First Barons' War in 1216 and Sir Eustace Folville (murdered in 1274) was one of the knights appointed to enforce the Provisions of Oxford in 1258 and stoutly defended Kenilworth Castle after the Battle of Evesham in 1265.